Q = Question; A = Answer

-A grantee is required to ensure that no party listed on the Federal Government's Excluded Parties List is awarded a contract funded with Federal assistance.
+A. A grantee is required to ensure that no party listed on the Federal Government's Excluded Parties List is awarded a contract funded with Federal assistance.
 To ensure this does not happen, a grantee is required to check the Excluded Parties List System (EPLS) prior to award.
 The EPLS is updated continuously so you must check on a real-time basis before awarding a contract.
-The EPLS Website is located at http://www.epls.gov/
+The EPLS Website is located at http://www.epls.gov.
+(Revised: July 29, 2009)

 A. Under the government-wide non-procurement debarment and suspension regulations, 2 CFR part 180, and under the DOT's non-procurement debarment and suspension regulations, 2 CFR part 1200, grantees may not make awards to suspended or debarred contractors when the value of the contract equals or exceeds $25,000.
 This dollar threshold is found in 2 CFR 180.220(b)(1) and 2 CFR 1200.220.
 However, in addition to the above-cited regulations, 49 U.S.C. § 5325(j) imposes a statutory requirement on FTA grantees to award contracts made with FTA assistance only to responsible contractors.
 The statute also mandates that before making award, a grantee must consider the integrity of the contractor.
 By definition, debarred or suspended vendors listed on the Excluded Party Listing System (EPLS) are not responsible contractors.
 Thus, regardless of the dollar value of a contract, the EPLS should be consulted to ensure that the vendor is not listed.
 (Revised: July 29, 2009)

 A. The list of debarred and suspended contractors may be found at: https://www.epls.gov Enter the contractor's information under the "Search" tab.
 (Posted: May, 2010)

-The EPLS requirements are found in FAR Part 9.4 - "Debarment, Suspension and Ineligibility," and they do in fact require that the EPLS be reviewed when bids or proposals are received and again prior to award.
-This Part of the FAR may be accessed online at: https://www.acquisition.gov/far/current/html/Subpart%209_4.html#wp108331
+A. The EPLS requirements are found in FAR Part 9.4 - "Debarment, Suspension and Ineligibility," and they do in fact require that the EPLS be reviewed when bids or proposals are received and again prior to award.
+FAR Subpart 9.405 requires the following:

 (b) Contractors included in the EPLS as having been declared ineligible on the basis of statutory or other regulatory procedures are excluded from receiving contracts, and if applicable, subcontracts, under the conditions and for the period set forth in the statute or regulation.
 Agencies shall not solicit offers from, award contracts to, or consent to subcontracts with these contractors under those conditions and for that period....